Dash-Industry-Forum/Events/event.bs.md

 As shown in Figure 2, every inband Event can be described with three timing parameters on the media timeline:

-1. Event Received Time (<var>RT</var>) which is the earliest presentation time of the Segment containing the Event Message box.
+1. Event Arrival Time (<var>AT</var>) which is the earliest presentation time of the Segment containing the Event Message box.

-2. Event Presentation/Start Time (<var>PT</var>) which is the moment in the media timeline that the Event becomes active.
+2. Event Presentation/Start Time (<var>ST</var>) which is the moment in the media timeline that the Event becomes active.

 3. Event duration (<var>DU</var>): the duration for which the Event is active

 An inband Event is inserted in the beginning of a Segment.
-Since each media segment has an earliest presentation time (<var>RT</var>), <var>RT</var> of the Segment carrying the Event Message box can be considered as the location of that box on the media timeline.
-The DASH player has to fetch and parse the Segment before or at its <var>RT</var> (at <var>RT</var> when it's assumed that the decoding and rendering of the segment incurs practically zero delay).
-Therefore, the Event inserted in a Segment at its <var>RT</var> time will be ready to be processed and fetched no later than <var>RT</var> on the media timeline.
+Since each media segment has an earliest presentation time equal to (<var>AT</var>), <var>AT</var> of the Segment carrying the Event Message box can be considered as the location of that box on the media timeline.
+The DASH player has to fetch and parse the Segment before or at its <var>AT</var> (at <var>AT</var> when it's assumed that the decoding and rendering of the segment incurs practically zero delay).
+Therefore, the Event inserted in a Segment at its <var>AT</var> time will be ready to be processed and fetched no later than <var>AT</var> on the media timeline.

-The second timing parameter is Event Presentation Time (<var>PT</var> ). <var>PT</var> is the moment in the media timeline that the Event becomes active.
+The second timing parameter is Event Presentation/Start Time (<var>ST</var> ). <var>ST</var> is the moment in the media timeline that the Event becomes active.
 This value can be calculated using the parameters included in Event Message box.

 The third parameter is Event Duration (<var>DU</var> ), the duration for which the Event is considered to be active. <var>DU</var>  is also signaled in the Event Message box using a specific value.